 Offer filters chosen, evaluated, but remain off: Phase 1

 On June 17, UNOS launched the first phase of the pilot with 29 kidney programs from across the country.
 Participants used a tool called Offer Filters Explorer to select criteria to screen out kidney donor offers they did not want to receive.
 Though the selected filters did not actually screen offers during this phase, UNOS Information Technology Departments’ team members tracked whether each offer would have been screened if the filter was turned on.
 The filter information was displayed when a program received a kidney offer.
 The filters were set at the hospital level so they applied to all candidates at the kidney transplant programs.

 Chosen filters turned on to screen organ offers: Phase 2

 The project is iterative and will include more participants and options as time goes on.
 In phase two, transplant hospitals will be able to turn their offer filters on and off.
 When a filter is active, the filter criteria will be compared with donor data before electronic offers are sent.
 When the OPO initiates the electronic organ offer notification process, a bypass code will be applied to all candidate offers where the donor data meets the filter criteria and the filter is active.

 Candidate-level factors added

-Phase three will give transplant hospitals the ability to customize filters and exclude candidates from filters based upon criteria such as CPRA, or calculated panel reactor antibody, candidate age, and candidate blood type.
-Selected candidate criteria will apply to all candidates on that hospital’s waiting list.
+Phase two will also give transplant hospitals the ability to customize filters and exclude candidates from filters based upon criteria CPRA, or calculated panel reactive antibody, candidate age, and zero-antigen mismatch.

 The model uses a data science method called recursive partitioning.
 It evaluates all combinations of donor factors and applies a kidney program’s last two years of offers to find potentially effective offer filters.
 These combinations are like the branches of a tree.